...

 • Think about when you hope to have sex and take the medication at least half an hour before you start.

 Some people may decide to do a ‘test run’ with Viagra before using it for sex to see how it works for them.
-While this isn’t strictly necessary, you might find it gives you the confidence taking the drug in advance of the next time you have sex with your partner.
+While this isn’t strictly necessary, you might find it gives you the confidence to take the drug in advance of the next time you have sex with your partner.

 Viagra